Policies and Legislation

 In Manitoba, registered nursing has been a self-regulating profession since 1913.
 Self-regulation means the government, on behalf of the public, grants a professional group the privilege and responsibility to regulate themselves.

 RNs understand registered nursing better than anyone else so it simply makes good sense for the public to have professionals regulate themselves, as long as they do so in the public interest.
-When there is a conflict between public interest and professional self-interest, regulatory bodies such as the College are required to act in the public interest.
-If Manitobans became unhappy with the way professions regulated themselves, they could, through the elected members of the legislature, take away the privilege of self-regulation.
+Regulatory bodies such as the College are required to act in the public interest.

-RNs are accountable to Manitobans by adhering to a code of ethics, by meeting standards of practice and involving the public in self-regulation.
-Meaningful and effective public participation in our decision-making processes is necessary to ensure that the profession remains accountable to society at large.
-Public representatives sit on the College’s Board of Directors and on all legislated committees.
+Public participation in our decision-making processes is necessary to ensure that the profession remains accountable to society at large.
+Public representatives sit on the College’s council and on all legislated committees.
 The participation of individual RNs, government, employers, educators, other professional groups and the public is essential for responsible self-regulation.

 The Registered Nurses Act